 The Health Services office provides students with urgent care for common minor illnesses and injuries.
-For serious or prolonged illnesses or injuries, students are referred to a local hospital or private physician.
+For serious or prolonged illnesses or injuries, students are referred to a local hospital or private physician, private medical provider or urgent care.

 To avoid potentially expensive health care bills for off-campus medical care, students should have health insurance that provides them coverage while they are attending college.
 All Manhattan College students are automatically enrolled in a mandatory student accidence insurance plan, but the College does not provide students with health insurance coverage.
 See more information about health insurance options students can purchase.